andreasmhallberg/readingnotes/Owens, 1988. The Foundations of Grammar.md

 - After 11th century no significant development in theory, using same data.
 Quotes Carter (1985): after 1077 preoccupations "was to find ever new ways of saying the same thing."
 6

-- "with Jurjânî (d.
+- "with Jurjānī (d.
 1078) Arabic theory had reached its most sophisticated level".
 15

 - Sources of linguistic data: 20
   - By end of 9th century (with Mubarrad) native speakers (Beduins) were no linger legitimate source.